fhessman/scientific-snap/SciSnap!/README.md

 ## Installation

+Download the zip file containing *SciSnap!* from http://www.emu-online.de/SciSnap.zip.
+This file contains all of the libaries (in the form of *Snap!* XML files) and a short description of how to install them (<tt>StartingSciSnap!.pdf</tt>).

-There is no real installation needed, other than the use of the *SciSnap!* configuration Sprite.
+There is no real installation needed:
-1. Load the latest version of *Snap!* into your browser.
+1. Load the latest version of *Snap!* into your browser, e.g. from https://snap.berkeley.edu/snap/snap.html
-2. Download the *SciSnap!* configuration *Sprite* (e.g. from here).
+2. Drag the <tt>SciSnap!-starter.xml</tt> file from the *SciSnap!* folder to the *Snap!* window (or import from the menu).
-3. Click on the *Sprite* or invoke the "green flag" broadcast.
+3. Click on the *Sprite* or invoke the "green flag" broadcast; this will open the file dialogue.
-...
+4. Import the *SciSnap!* libraries you need (or import all at once with the <tt>SciSnap!AllLibraries.xml</tt> file).

+You are now ready to start!
+When you save your *SciSnap!* project and read it back in again, all of this configuration will be restored.
+WARNING: if you start a normal *Snap!* project, all of the *SciSnap!* content will be removed and you will have to start again by reading in the <tt>SciSnap!-Starter.xml</tt> project.

+---

+## Documentation

+Modrow's extensive introduction to *SciSnap!* is available at http://www.emu-online.de/ProgrammingWithSciSnap.pdf (English) and http://www.emu-online.de/ProgrammierenMitSciSnap.pdf (German).
+He gives detailed examples from all of the new *SciSnap!* categories.

 ---